 Once you have completed your design, the following are the steps you need to go through to complete the certification process.

 Note: Our standard procedure is to certify your Business-As-Usual (BAU) or Reference Design (Proposed Design for BREEAM) first before you start modelling your Improved/Proposed Design (i.e. all other option designs for BREEAM).
-This is due to how our software is designed to record improvement recommendation changes from the BAU/Reference design for compliance with EN15978.
-Please ensure that you’ve completed our FREE Intermediate Training Course to learn how to use our recommendation recording feature.
+This is due to how our software is designed to record improvement strategies changes from the BAU/Reference design for compliance with EN15978.
+Please ensure that you’ve completed our FREE Intermediate Training Course to learn how to use our scenario feature.
 For BREEAM 2018 assessments, please refer to this post.

 2. Self Review